 This was a significant moment for Wintershall, coming from humble beginnings.
 Peter Hutley founded the volunteer group in his home in 1989, initially producing performances inside an 18th century barn behind the house.

-The Mayor of London, Sadiq Khan said: "For more than a decade, The Passion of Jesus has brought together people from all backgrounds with its lasting message of compassion and courage.
+The Mayor of London, Sadiq Khan has said of the event: "For more than a decade, The Passion of Jesus has brought together people from all backgrounds with its lasting message of compassion and courage.
 It has been an inspiration and source of strength to millions."

 Wintershall's goal is to have the show performed across the UK every year on Good Friday, and they're encouraging other groups to organise their own productions.